cmalven/jquery-match-height/README.md

 # jQuery Match Height

-Matches the height of DOM elements.
+Equalizes the height of DOM elements.

 ## Getting Started
 Download the [production version][min] or the [development version][max].